pzingg/munsell/color_space/README.md

 2. Two-sided hue page, showing selected hue and clockwise and counter-clockwise neighbors.

-Now refactored to use Ian Mackenzie's WebGL libraries.

 ## Requirements

 This application uses as-yet-unreleased Elm package `ianmackenzie/elm-3d-scene`.

-To compile, clone the package from https://github.com/ianmackenzie/elm-3d-scene into a scratch directory and then copy the Elm source files (recursively) from `src` into the `elm-3d-scene/src` directory in this project.
+To compile, clone the elm-3d-scene package from https://github.com/ianmackenzie/elm-3d-scene into a scratch directory and then copy the Elm source files (recursively) from `src` into the `elm-3d-scene/src` directory in this project.